ahmedfgad/GeneticAlgorithmPython/docs/source/pygad.rst

 specify a custom function/method to use when calculating the fitness.
 This function/method must be a maximization function/method so that a solution with a high fitness value returned is selected compared to a solution with a low value.

+The fitness function is where the user can decide whether the optimization problem is single-objective or multi-objective.

+-  If the fitness function returns a numeric value, then the problem is single-objective.
+The numeric data types supported by PyGAD are listed in the ``supported_int_float_types`` variable of the ``pygad.GA`` class.

+-  If the fitness function returns a ``list``, ``tuple``, or ``numpy.ndarray``, then the problem is single-objective.
+Even if there is only one element, the problem is still considered multi-objective.

-Doing that allows the user to freely use PyGAD to solve any problem by passing the appropriate fitness function/method.
+Using a user-defined fitness function allows the user to freely use PyGAD to solve any problem by passing the appropriate fitness function/method.
 It is very important to understand the problem well for creating it.